tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

 ## I did not do it

 It would be cool to combine the flight data with the weather data.
-My idea would be to define [sigmoidal](https://en.wikipedia.org/wiki/Sigmoid_function) functions that define the relative likelihood that people use E-scooters under different weather parameters, e.g. below a certain temperature, when it rains, snows or if the wind blows to strongly.
+My idea would be to define [sigmoidal](https://en.wikipedia.org/wiki/Sigmoid_function) functions that define the relative likelihood that people use E-scooters under different weather parameters, e.g. below a certain temperature, when it rains, snows or if the wind blows too strongly.
 With those, I could attenuate the usage predictions that I derived from the flight data or just use them individually to predict the flight-independent scooter activity.
 The missing piece here would be the "perfect weather curve" for usage over the day.

 -----